microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationProxyApplication.md

 ```

 ### -IsHttpOnlyCookieEnabled
-Indicates if the HTTPOnly cookie flag should be set in the HTTP response headers.
-Set this value to true to have Application Proxy cookies include the HTTPOnly flag in the HTTP response headers.
-If using Remote Desktop Services, set this value to False.
-Default value is false.
+Yes allows application proxy to include the HTTPOnly flag in HTTP response headers.
+This flag provides extra security benefits, for example, it prevents client-side scripting (CSS) from copying or modifying the cookies.

 ```yaml
 Type: Boolean